 We’re discussing Cybersecurity or Information security or data security you can say with NIST framework.
 Then I’ll be proceeding with the 5 amazing steps and the first one is reconnaissance, where we’ll see some tools like firebug, web data extractor and we’ll also see scanning tools like hping3 and at the end we’ll discuss system hacking tools like hacking Windows 8 machine with Metasploit or how you can track any machine or maintaining access to any machine using SpyTech spy agent and we’ll also see how to cover malicious files using NTFS stream.

 All this I’m going to show on top of iLabs which will be provided to you at the time of your training.
-Let’s go with the first thing of what Cybersecurity is or what does NIST framework do with Cybersecurity.
+Let’s go with the first thing of what Cybersecurity is or what does NIST framework do with Cybersecurity (Also check out the cyber security certification that guides you through the course).

 Cyber Security talks about the Data security or the Information Security where your data will in process, The server systems or you data will be in motion in the Network resources like Routers or Switches or Data will be in Rest like the Storage Boxes and these 3 resources are the part of the Data center may it be Physical Data center or the Virtual Data center.

 Now there are devices like data in use which are the sensor devices or the smart devices which connects to the Cybersecurity environment and we need to protect them.
 So, Cybersecurity provides different elements like confidentiality, integrity and availability.
-That’s where the NIST framework came into picture which is slowly working all the security postures with the organization.
+That’s where the NIST framework came into picture which is slowly working all the security postures with the organization(here's some resource to help you navigate through cyber security jobs).

 There are steps like:-